Rincy57/udemy-clone/README.md

-📚 Udemy Clone — Online Course Platform
+** Udemy Clone — Online Course Platform
-Created by Mohamed Ansif
+Created by Rincy Michele J

 This is a simple Udemy-inspired online course website built using HTML5 and basic CSS3.
-The goal of this project is to practice front-end web development fundamentals and demonstrate the ability to create a clean, responsive, user-friendly layout for an educational platform.
+The goal of this project is to practice front-end web development fundamentals and showcase the ability to design a clean, responsive, and user-friendly layout for an educational platform.

 🚀 Features
 ✅ Responsive navigation bar with search functionality and user icons